After your study is complete, scientific writers and support staff from Scientific Writing will:

 The NIH has issued a revised policy on enhancing public access to archived publications resulting from NIH-funded research.
 The policy is found at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-08-033.html.
 Briefly, the requirements are:

-- Effective for manuscripts accepted for publication on or after April 7, 2008, an electronic version of any manuscript that arises from an NIH-funded project must be submit by the funded investigator to the National Library of Medicine's PubMed Central.
+- Effective for manuscripts accepted for publication on or after April 7, 2008, an electronic version of any manuscript that arises from an NIH-funded project must be submitted by the funded investigator to the National Library of Medicine's PubMed Central.
 The final manuscript must be submitted upon acceptance for publication.

 - Beginning May 25, 2008, any investigator submitting an application, proposal or progress report to NIH must include the PMC or NIH Manuscript Submission reference number when citing applicable articles that arise from their NIH-funded research.